 You will study multiple units on this course.
 These include safety in the workplace, technical drawing, the use of hand tools, electronic assembly, wiring circuits, drilling, machinery and more.
 You will be taught in small groups in the classroom and in our workshops.

-You must have four GCSEs at grade 2, including Maths and English Language and Science.
-You will be interviewed by an engineering lecturer to gauge your interest in Engineering.
+Four GCSEs at grade 2 including English Language, Mathematics and Science.
+You will be interviewed by a student recruitment advisor to gauge your interest in engineering.

 The course is divided into the following nine units:

 All students will have to re-take GCSE English or/and Mathematics alongside your main engineering course.
 These units will give you a good introduction into engineering and help you to gain new skills, such as using traditional workshop machinery.